EssamKonafa/Next.js-Book-Catalog-Web-App/README.md

 ## 5- Pagination:
    Implements pagination for efficiently navigating through the entire list of books from the API.

+## 6- full responsive with all screen resolutions

 ## steps for running the project locally:-
 ## 1- open VS code
 ## 2- choose open folder and select the path of the project